Trodelvy® (sacituzumab govitecan-hziy)

 Secondary endpoints

-A total of 77 patients who progressed on TPC + pembro crossed over to receive 2L
+A total of 77 patients who progressed on TPC + pembro crossed over to receive 2L SG monotherapy per protocol.

-only be described descriptively.
-ORR (95% CI) was 60% (52.9–66.3) with SG + pembro vs 53% (46.4–59.9) with TPC + pembro (OR 1.3; 95% CI 0.9–1.9).
-DOR (95% CI) was 16.5 (12.7–19.5) mo vs 9.2 (7.6–11.3) mo with SG + pembro vs TPC + pembro, respectively.
+Statistical testing was not conducted for subsequent endpoints in the statistical hierarchy, as the statistical boundary for OS was not crossed; therefore, results of these endpoints can only be presented descriptively.
+The ORR (95% CI) was 60% (52.9–66.3) with SG + pembro and 53% (46.4–59.9) with TPC + pembro (OR,1.3; 95% CI: 0.9–1.9).
+The median DOR (95% CI) was 16.5 (12.7–19.5) mo vs 9.2 (7.6–11.3) mo with SG + pembro vs TPC + pembro, respectively.

 Safety1